This was the year of the root vegetable. Onions, garlic and delicate new potatoes were the stars.

 Since Olga began her garden as few pots of herbs and tomatoes on her kitchen porch, I've been chronicling its growth here on Concrete Magnolia.
-Follow her journey beginning with a post on Where the Green Things Grow and posts here, here and here on the garden's rebirth and flourishing every spring and summer.
+Follow her journey's beginning with a post on Where the Green Things Grow and posts here, here, and here on the garden's rebirth every spring and summer.
 Below are the latest photos from Olga's garden, a bonafide Eden in the heart of Albany.

 Wednesday, July 11, 2012

 I'm just in from a week spent on the island of Jamaica visiting some of my family.
 Every trips results in some version of a culinary awakening.
 This year I was more eager to taste and explore and the island did not disappoint.
 Here is a "taste" of Jamaica from our trip this year.

 Sprats: We bought these tiny oil fish at the market from a fishmonger that cleaned them for us.
 They are rinsed and rubbed with a streak of salt and pepper and fried till crisp.

 Jimbiling: Or West Indian Gooseberries.
 These bright green fruit grow on the trunk of a relatively small and delicate tree and are by far the tartest food I have ever encountered.
 They are used to make an equally tart sauce and are occasionally eaten raw with a generous sprinkle of salt.